InfuseAI/primehub-python-sdk/docs/CLI/groups.md

 Available Commands:
-  add-user             Add a user to a group by id get                  Get group by name get-mlflow           Get MLflow config from current group list                 List groups list-users           List users in the group by id remove-user          Remove a user from a group by id set-mlflow           Set MLflow config to current group unset-mlflow         Unset MLflow config from current group
+  add-user             Add a user to a group by id get                  Get group by name get-mlflow           Get MLflow config from a group by id list                 List groups list-users           List users in the group by id remove-user          Remove a user from a group by id set-mlflow           Set MLflow config to a group by id unset-mlflow         Unset MLflow config from a group by id

 Options:
   -h, --help           Show the help